Gasolina

-"Gasolina" (Spanish for "Gasoline") is a song on Daddy Yankee's 2004 album Barrio Fino.
-It features uncredited vocals from Glory, who sings the line "dame más gasolina" (meaning "Give me more gasoline").
+"Gasolina" (Spanish for "Gasoline") is a song on Puerto Rican rapper Daddy Yankee's 2004 album Barrio Fino (Nice 'Hood).
+Glory sings the line "dame más gasolina" ("give me more gas"), although she is not credited.
 The song was released as the album's lead single in October 2004 and became a hit in 2005, peaking inside the top 10 on some of the charts it entered.
-"Gasolina" is the first reggaeton song to be nominated for the Latin Grammy Award for Record of the Year.
-In 2015, the song reached the number nine position on the "50 Greatest Latin Songs of All Time" list according to Billboard.
+"Gasolina" was the first reggaeton song to be nominated for the Latin Grammy Award for Record of the Year.

+In 2015, the song was ranked number nine on the "50 Greatest Latin Songs of All Time" list according to Billboard.
 In 2018, it was ranked number 38 on Rolling Stone's 50 Greatest Latin Pop Songs.
 In 2017, it was included on Billboard's "12 Best Dancehall & Reggaeton Choruses of the 21st Century" at number eight.
 In 2021, it was ranked number 50 on Rolling Stone's "500 Greatest Songs of All Time", and a year later it was ranked at the first place on their 2022 "100 Greatest Reggaeton Songs of All Time" list.
+In 2023, "Gasolina" was selected by the Library of Congress for preservation in the United States National Recording Registry as being "culturally, historically, or aesthetically significant."

 Background

 "Gasolina" was composed in 2003 by Daddy Yankee and Eddie Dee, assisted by a production duo known as Luny Tunes.
 Daddy Yankee's album Barrio Fino was released in July 2004, containing the song "Gasolina".
 At the beginning of August, Daddy Yankee shot a video for the song in the Dominican Republic's capital city, Santo Domingo, at the Autodrómo Internacional de Las Américas motorsports track and in the historic center of town, the Zona Colonial.
 The song was released as a single in the US in October 2004, supported by a television appearance by Daddy Yankee on MTV's Total Request Live on November 4, when the video was introduced.
 By November 6, WSKQ-FM in New York City reported "Gasolina" in their top 10 rotation, and WRTO-FM in Florida said the song was their number one most-played track.
 It entered the US Billboard Hot 100 chart a week later, rising to number 32 on January 28, 2005.
 "Gasolina" was a hit in North America and the Caribbean, gaining Daddy Yankee popularity among Latino mainstream music fans.
 On July 4, 2005, "Gasolina" was released as a single in the UK, eventually earning a Silver certification in March 2019.
 Australia saw the single enter their charts in late January 2006 during their summer season, rising to number 12.
-Enjoying worldwide success, "Gasolina" is one of the songs attributed with opening the door for reggaeton and creating a pathway for other stars in reggaeton.
+Enjoying worldwide success, "Gasolina" is one of the songs attributed with opening the door for reggaeton and creating a pathway for other stars in the genre.